bitowaqr/DutchFluTrend/README.md

 # 'DutchFluTrend'

-This repository holds the source code and data for the manuscript *Using digital epidemiology methods to monitor influenza-like illness in the Netherlands in real time: the 2017-2018 season* by Schneider PP, Paget J, Spreeuwenberg P, Donker G, Barnett DJ, van Gool CJAW.
-The preprint is available at [BioRxiv](LINK_TBC).
+This repository holds the source code and data for the manuscript *Using digital epidemiology methods to monitor influenza-like illness in the Netherlands in real time: the 2017-2018 season* by Schneider PP, van Gool CJAW, Spreeuwenberg P, Donker G, Barnett DJ, Paget J,.
+The preprint version is available [here](LINK_TBC).

 <br>